SU-NCS/Intro_to_programming/week-3-session-1.md

 _**File I/O and the Operating System**_

+The computer's file system is made up of files and directories.
+Directories may contain files.
+Files contain data.

 #### Activity 1: Demostrate where file I/O is used in the Game.

 #### **Activity 2: What is I/O?
 Input/Output**